yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 Benefits of above approach:

-- In above code we have removed the constraint of order of the polynomial.
+- In above code we have removed the constraint on order of the polynomial.
 The order _j_ is also learned.
 - The gradient technique is so powerful that we can change the mapping _y_ to other function of _x_ and it would still fit in that.
 - We could also make _y_ depend on more than one input params.
 So now our function could be accepting more that one _features_. (_x1_, _x2_, ... so on)